CSS Pseudo-elements

 About Pseudo-elements

-CSS has a powerful feature known as Pseudo-elements that lets you visually add content to the page with just CSS.
+CSS has a powerful feature known as pseudo-elements that lets you visually add content to the page with just CSS.
 Font Awesome has leveraged the ::before

 pseudo-element to add icons to a page since Font Awesome was just a youngin.